-Department Head

-Poe 326 aclark@ncsu.edu
+Department Head Poe 326 aclark@ncsu.edu Professor of Design, Technology, and Engineering Education

-Professor of Design, Technology, and Engineering Education Dr. Clark is the head of the department of STEM Education.
-He is responsible for managing all curricular, personnel, and financial aspects related to the functioning of the managing all curricular, personnel, and financial aspects related to the functioning of the department.
+Dr. Clark is the head of the department of STEM Education.
+He is responsible for managing all curricular, personnel, and financial aspects related to the functioning of the department.